jbengtsson/tracy-3.5/README.rst

 the underlying *beam dynamics model*.

 The resulting C code, see below, has now been re-factored by introducing a C++ "*beam line class*";
-i.e., to recover the transparency & simplicity of the original model & code.
+i.e., to recover the transparency & simplicity of the original *beam dynamics model*.

 Nota Bene: Although the *beam dynamics model* had to be replaced & the model/code re-architectured & structured – for a reusable approach – as a *Pascal beam dynamics libary*, the code was named Tracy-2, i.e., after the demo/prototype Tracy::